Arsenal21/software-license-manager/license-manager/readme.txt

 Stable tag: 1.1
 License: GPLv2 or later

-Create and manager license keys for your software applications
+Create and manage license keys for your software applications

 == Description ==